 The core gave me an amazing array of lenses that I used extensively in my internship at Google.
 I had the confidence and the ability to perform immediately, and it made all the difference.

-I’ve been able to supplement my business school education with courses at the Yale Law School and at the Jackson Institute for Global Affairs.
+I’ve been able to supplement my business school education with courses at the Yale Law School and at the Jackson School of Global Affairs.
 I’m fascinated with the future of technology and how it will play a role geopolitically as well as domestically.
 These courses have allowed me to not only explore my curiosity but also learn from preeminent scholars in law, history, global affairs, and political science.

 At Welcome Weekend, both my wife and I felt so comfortable walking the campus, chatting and sharing coffee with Yale SOM students.
 I’ve particularly found the ability to safely share my perspectives and experiences, both in and outside of class, a remarkably positive aspect of this community.